Taxes > Income Tax in the Netherlands

 Tax on substantial interests (box 2)

-In box 2, you pay tax on any substantial interests.
-You have a substantial interest if you, or you and a tax partner together, own at least 5% of the shares, options or profit-sharing certificates in a company.
-You pay 25% tax on income from substantial interests.
+In Box 2, you pay tax on income from substantial interests.
+You have a substantial interest if you, alone or together with a tax partner, hold at least 5% of the shares, options, or profit-sharing certificates in a company.
+Income from substantial interests includes dividends and capital gains from the sale of shares.

 Savings and investments (box 3)